 After an initial evaluation pass, we audited every T5--T7 Wikidata-sourced probe (557 probes) for ground-truth quality, web-verifiable correctness, and question-form ambiguity.
 The audit revealed three classes of issues that motivated the released probe set: (i)~Wikidata-itself-wrong facts (e.g., Makran Medical College's founding year listed as 2015 but Wikipedia says 2017; ``L'Homme qui marche I'' attributed to the bronze foundry Susse Fr\`{e}res rather than Giacometti; Roku still listed as headquartered in Los Gatos despite a 2019 move to San Jose); (ii)~probe-construction ambiguity, where Wikidata's specific entity is correct but the question is unanswerable without disambiguation (``In what year was Putnam founded?''---which Putnam?); and (iii)~politically contested attributions where Wikidata picks one answer that reasonable models will dispute (Cape Plaka in Crimea, Loaita Cay in the Spratlys).

 \textbf{Per-fact-type Wikidata reliability at the long tail} (verified empirically across 10 sourcing rounds and ${\sim}120$ web cross-checks):

 The audit applied 119 changes to the probe set: 4 fact corrections, 64 question rewrites adding country/admin grounding, and 51 drop-and-replace pairs sourced from new diverse fact types.
-T6/T7 Wikidata-source fact-type diversity went from a 100\% founding-year monoculture before the audit to 16 fact types after (river mouths, film directors, capes, sculptors, founders, mountains, lakes, painters, screenwriters, etc.). \emph{All probes with corrected answers were re-calibrated through the landmark ladder}; the empirical observation that all 5 corrected probes shifted from T7 down to T5 after correction (because models that previously got the ``wrong'' answer were now judged correct) confirms that gold-truth correctness directly determines tier assignment and that any answer-field edit invalidates the prior calibration.
+T6/T7 Wikidata-source fact-type diversity went from a 100\% founding-year monoculture before the audit to 16 fact types after (river mouths, film directors, capes, sculptors, founders, mountains, lakes, painters, screenwriters, etc.). \emph{All probes with corrected answers were re-calibrated through the landmark ladder}; all 5 corrected probes shifted from T7 down to T5 after correction (models that previously gave the ``wrong'' answer were now judged correct), illustrating that gold-truth correctness drives tier assignment, so any answer-field edit invalidates the prior calibration.
 Full audit telemetry, the failure-mode taxonomy, and the changeset are in Appendix~\ref{app:wikidata-audit}.